Is It Easy to Install an Outdoor Sauna? Easier Than You Think

 Pro tip: If you can build IKEA furniture, you can assemble a sauna.
 It’s that straightforward — just with better rewards at the end.

 Before the first screw goes in, it’s important to prepare a solid base.
 A flat, stable, and well-drained surface will ensure your sauna lasts for years.
-Common options include:
+Common options include concrete slabs, decking platforms, and gravel or paver bases.

 The key is preventing moisture buildup under the sauna.
 If your backyard slopes slightly, you can level the area or build a small wooden platform to keep the structure balanced.